Why This Conference?

 Several good things are intentionally built in to the Future of Christendom conference.
 We start with a knowledgeable speaker lineup to stimulate thinking on the subject matter.
 Then in order to leverage that, the schedule allows a generous amount of time for personal interaction and fellowship with speakers and other attendees.
 This takes place throughout the day, in the evenings, and during the on-site meal times.

 The very intentional purpose of our conference format is that attendees go home with several key things.
-First are new ideas to help them fulfill their ministries, businesses, professions, or vocations more effectively.
+First are new ideas to help them fulfill their callings within their families, businesses, professions, ministries or vocations more effectively.
 Second are new or enhanced associations with others involved with similar work, forming a synergy that sparks productivity.
 Third are new associations to promote and advance God’s Kingdom in better and more effective ways.
 MARS is continually attempting to spark new associations and we are thrilled to see them develop.

-We encourage you to attend the Future of Christendom conference for a few days that will sharpen and enhance your work in your corner of God’s Kingdom.
+We encourage you to attend the Future of Christendom conference for a weekend that will sharpen and enhance your work in your corner of God’s Kingdom.